aamrits/frontend-interview-questions/css-questions.md

 #### Q14
 ### 🍄 What are the differences between `visibility: hidden` and `display: none`?

+With `visibility: hidden` the element is hidden, but it still occupies space in the layout.
+But with `display: none` the element is completely removed and it does not occupy any space.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>